top of page

 Why Therapy?

-Fast forward again to 2021 I went back to work as a Psychological Wellbeing Practitioner within the NHS and decided to further develop my skills and knowledge in the mental health field by doing my diploma in CBT( I packed alot in didn't I).
+Fast forward again to 2021 I went back to work as a Psychological Wellbeing Practitioner within the NHS and decided to further develop my skills and knowledge in the mental health field by doing my diploma in CBT.
 By this time, I had send 11 years in mental health and 6 of those years in a talking therapies service.
 This is were I had the idea to combine both physical health and mental health and start something of my own.

 I currently work within the NHS offering psychological intervention to NHS workers (all professions) as well as an NHS provider that deliver typed therapy.
 I work with men and women so men, dont hesitate to reach out either!